2i2c-org/2i2c-org.github.io/content/blog/2025/aws-cost-reduction/index.md

 ![EC2 cost reduction over time for one community](featured.png)

 The graph above shows the impact on EC2 node costs specifically (this doesn't include the entire cost of always-on infrastructure, but represents a significant portion).
-We've already rolled this change out to all new clusters and the Berkeley GeoJupyter cluster, with measurable cost savings.
+We are rolling out this change to all _new_ clusters, and starting to work through our pre-existing AWS clusters.

 ## Learn more